 An Introduction to Standards-Based Grading

-Towards the end of the week, I met the new Director of Secondary Education for the first time who was going to oversee middle schools for TUSD.
-Ron Piyaroff, Ed.D. had just joined us from the Oceanside School district where he had introduced standards based grading as the principal of Oceanside High School.
+Towards the end of the week, I met with an administrator who had had introduced standards based grading as the principal of Oceanside High School.
 He really challenged my thinking as to why we were including grades related to behavior in the grade book.
 This led me down a path of researching how others were using standards based grading.
 One thing became clear, we were definitely going to be moving away from the traditional grading practices of including grades in the grade book for the completion of homework and participation.
 We needed to measure learning, not compliance and behavior.

 Another Issue: Allowing for Revision

 Teachers already spend way too much time grading as it is and often the work gone in to providing feedback to students is lost when the rubrics are handed back.
 Students may look at their scores and read the comments, but does this actually increase their learning?
 Most of the time, the learning stops when students turn in their assignment.

 In order to alleviate some of the grading load for teachers while also increasing student learning, opportunities for peer review, feedback, and revision were built into the tiered assessment tasks.
 The goal was to create strategies and routines for teachers and students to follow that helped students continue to learn until mastery had been reached.
 But once again, how do teachers use the grades from these rubrics we were using to measure mastery?
 Do they include them in the grade book?

 The answer to all of this came about from my research on standards based grading, where a single grade is given at the end of an instructional series of lessons and activities to reflect the degree to which the standard was met.
 Applying this to our tiered assessment model, all of the peer feedback rubrics and rubrics to determine mastery would not be used in the grade book.
 Just a single grade would be assigned at the end of the assessment task.